At the Student-Run Health Clinic

 More than just a checkup.

 - Patients will meet with a social work student or “patient advocate,” who will assist them in signing up for health insurance or refer them to outside community resources.

-- They will also meet their “student assessment team”—a pair of students who will work to understand the patient’s history and chief complaint before carrying out a focused physical exam.
+- Patients will also meet their “student assessment team” - a pair of students who will work to understand the patient’s history and chief complaint before carrying out a focused physical exam.
 The assessment team is composed of a junior clinician and a senior clinician.

 - Before leaving, each patient will have the chance to once again see the case manager to discuss any social health issues that may have come up while in the examination room.

 The Student-Run Health Clinic is also engaged locally through our outreach branch.
 Our largest fundraising outreach is Doc Opera.

 Click here to learn more about Doc Opera!

 To learn more about the clinic, click here!